Francis Lubbock: Texas

 Following the end of Sam Houston's term and the onset of Mirabeau Lamar's presidency, Lubbock, being aligned with the Houston party, faced political displacement.
 He was advised to resign from his position as Comptroller, which he did when his successor was appointed.
 After leaving his position as Comptroller of the Republic, Lubbock engaged in different ventures and remained active in the political scene.
 This is when Lubbock ventured into farming, which was marked by various challenges and experiences, including a failed attempt to transport his farm produce by boat, which ended in a loss of his crops in Galveston Bay.

 In Houston, Lubbock partnered with James W. Scott to run a commission business, becoming the only auction and commission merchants in the city at the time.
 Their enterprise was diverse, dealing in a wide range of products such as French wines, hardware, groceries, footwear, lumber, sugar, salt, cigars, and coffee.
 They also engaged in real estate transactions, selling lots and blocks.
 Lubbock personally took on the role of auctioneer, handling the sale of various items, from small household goods to potentially larger assets like steamboats.
 Scott was responsible for the financial management, including bookkeeping and fiscal responsibilities.
 This venture demanded adaptability to meet the diverse needs of their clientele and reinforced Lubbock and Scott's engagement with the local community, blending their roles as businessmen with their public prominence, particularly in Lubbock's case due to his political activities.
 Despite the hard work and challenges, Lubbock looked for better opportunities while maintaining an active interest in public affairs.

-Lubbock reentered politics as a candidate for the office of District Clerk in Harris County in 1840-41.
+Lubbock reentered politics as a candidate for the office of district dlerk in Harris County in 1840-41.
 He utilized a strategic approach, joining William K. Wilson on a tax assessing tour to meet voters, and campaigning vigorously.
-His efforts paid off, and he was elected as District Clerk, a position he held for over 16 years, thanks to his popularity and effective campaigning.
+His efforts paid off, and he was elected as district clerk, a position he held for over 16 years, thanks to his popularity and effective campaigning.

 Lubbock also actively participated in the political scene beyond his direct candidacies.
 He was involved in supporting presidential candidates, notably General Sam Houston, in 1841.
-Lubbock was appointed as the secretary in a large meeting of Houston's supporters, where he was part of a committee that drafted resolutions to promote Henry Smith as a candidate for Vice-President to align with Houston's political aims.
+Lubbock was appointed as the secretary in a large meeting of Houston's supporters, where he was part of a committee that drafted resolutions to promote Henry Smith as a candidate for vice-president to align with Houston's political aims.
 When Smith declined, they supported General Edward Burleson, who eventually won the vice-presidency.